French Polynesian Kauli Vaast and Caroline Marks of U.S. win gold at Paris Olympics surfing

 The final day of the Paris Olympics surfing competition began Monday morning after two days of delays due to unfavorable conditions.
 In the morning, conditions were smaller than the heavy, barrel-shaped waves Teahupo’o is famed for and that were seen during part of the men’s competition the week before.

 But by the afternoon waves grew larger and more frequent, giving athletes a chance to impress judges with the time they spent inside the barrels.
-At one point during the competition a whale jumped out of the water while surfers were in the water.
+At one point during the competition a whale jumped out of the water while surfers went head to head.

-Six of the eight surfer who made it to the semifinals represented different nations.
+Six of the eight surfers who made it to the semifinals represented different nations.
 French Polynesian, Peruvian, Australian and other national flags flew from boats near the waves.

 While not every surfer who competed was able to bring home a medal, many agreed that the second-ever Olympics surfing competition — filled with viral photographs, record-breaking scores and hours of stunning video footage broadcast to viewers around the world — helped promote the sport.